top of page

 Michael Gaston, Chief Financial Officer

-Musa Bey, IT/IS Specailist
+Musa Bey, Assistant, IT

-Nina Young, Finance and Share Services Assistant
+Nina Young, Finance and Shared Services Assistant

 Patrice Byers, Human Resources & Operations Manager

-Princeton Maharam, Program Specialist, Community Life Initiatives
+Princeton Maharam, Coordinator, Community Life

-Sharonida Singletary, HR and Payroll Specialist
+Sharonida Singletary, Human Resource and Payroll Specialist

-Vincent Johnson, Specialist/Dispatch
+Vincent Johnson, Specialist Safety Ambassador/Dispatch

 BCZAugust-1-51.jpg